 Ideas to Make the Most of Your Exhibition Game at a Trade Show or Event

-We get lots of interest from businesses looking for ideas for using games on an exhibition stand, so I thought it’s about time I write up the main options you have.
+We get lots of interest from businesses looking for ideas for using a game at a trade show, so I thought it's about time I write up the main options you have.

-I’m not going to go into specifics of possible gameplay concepts.
-That’s very much dependent on your industry, target audience and the products or services your business is promoting.
-(Please feel free to get in touch if you’re looking for game ideas).
+I'm not going to go into specifics of possible gameplay concepts.
+That's very much dependent on your industry, target audience and the products or services your business is promoting at the exhibition.
+(Please feel free to get in touch if you're looking for ideas for an exhibition stand game).

-What I am going to do is give you some options on how you can implement and use an interactive game on your exhibition stand, as well as getting the most out of your game.
-I’m also going to go over some best practices that you should be aware of.
+What I am going to do is give you some options on how you can implement and use an interactive game on your exhibition stand, as well as getting the most out of it.
+I'm also going to go over some best practices that you should be aware of.

 Using a Tablet in Kiosk Mode

-It’s no longer essential to use PC hardware with an external and potentially expensive touch screen (assuming you want touch screen controls that is).
-If you’re happy with the smaller screen sizes, it might be more cost effective (and easier, in terms of transportation and setup) to use a tablet to run your game.
+It's no longer essential to use PC hardware with an external and potentially expensive touch screen (assuming you want touch screen controls that is).
+If you're happy with the smaller screen sizes, it might be more cost effective (and easier, in terms of transportation and setup) to use a tablet (or multiple tablets) at a trade show.

-A “kiosk mode” is available on most modern mobile devices and tablets.
-So you can lock the device to the game and stop players exiting out and messing with things they shouldn’t.
-It just requires a bit of configuration in the operating system settings ahead of time and you’re good to go.
+A "kiosk mode" is available on most modern mobile devices and tablets.
+So you can lock the device to the game and stop players exiting out and messing with things they shouldn't at the exhibition.
+It just requires a bit of configuration in the operating system settings ahead of time and you're good to go.

-If you’re going to be using a tablet to run your game, always make sure you allow for a charging cable.
-You’re going to need to preferably have it plugged in throughout the day, continuously charging.
+If you're going to be using a tablet, always make sure you allow for a charging cable on your exhibition stand.
+You're going to need to preferably have it plugged in throughout the day, for the duration of the event, continuously charging.
 Otherwise the battery will be dead before the morning is out.
-So make sure any housing or mount you use on your stand allows for this.
+So make sure any housing or mount you use on your business's stand allows for this.

-Alternatively, if it’s not going to be possible to have the tablet plugged in all day, you’re going to need some external battery packs that you can rotate throughout the day to keep you up and running.
+Alternatively, if it's not going to be possible to have the tablet plugged in all day, you're going to need some external battery packs that you can rotate throughout the day of the show to keep you up and running.

 Using PC Hardware

-You also get more options on input devices for game controls.
-You’re probably not going to want to use a mouse and/or keyboard.
+You also get more options on input devices for controls.
+You're probably not going to want to use a mouse and/or keyboard to control a game at a trade show.
 As well as it being fairly cumbersome as a control method in that environment, it might allow players to navigate out of your game and get access to the PC running it.
-But that doesn’t mean you’re tied to using a touch screen either.
+But that doesn't mean you're tied to using a touch screen at an exhibition either.
 PC hardware makes controlling with any standard gamepad or joystick an option.
-This is great for more arcade type games and gives you options right up to building a mock retro arcade machine right on your stand.
+This is great for more arcade type games and gives you options right up to building a mock retro arcade machine right on your exhibition stand.

-There are downsides to using PC hardware though.
+There are downsides to using PC hardware at a trade show though.
 Transportation and setup is going to be more of an issue, with more bulky hardware needed.
-It’s also likely to be costlier, especially if you need a large touch screen.
+It's also likely to be costlier, especially if you want a large touch screen on your stand.

-Again, don’t overlook power.
-Even if you’re using a laptop to run your game, you’re going to need it plugged in throughout the day to prevent the battery from running out.
+Again, don't overlook power.
+Even if you're using a laptop, you're going to need it plugged in throughout the day to prevent the battery from running out.

 Web Based HTML5

-Assuming the device or PC you’ll be running your game on will have a live internet connection, an HTML5 game is a valid option.
+Assuming the device or PC you'll be using at the event will have a live internet connection, an HTML5 game is a valid option.

-The web browser’s built in fullscreen mode allows your game to look like an installed software application, rather than a browser game.
+The web browser's built in fullscreen mode allows your exhibition game to look like an installed software application.

-Using web based games on PC no longer limits you to keyboard and mouse or touch screen controls either.
-The HTML5 gamepad API allows developers to set up your game to use any standard gamepad or joystick (provided you’re using a compatible web browser).
+Going web based on PC no longer limits you to keyboard and mouse or touch screen controls either.
+The HTML5 gamepad API allows you to use any standard gamepad or joystick (provided you're using a compatible web browser).

-The big plus side of HTML5 is because it’s web based you can get a version of your game to use on your website, to integrate with your other marketing activities outside the exhibition.
+The big plus side of HTML5 is because it's web based you can get a version of your trade show game to use on your website, to integrate with your other marketing activities outside the exhibition.
 This usually only requires very minor changes for your website build.
-So as long as it’s built into the original plan, it shouldn’t increase the production costs.
-This also means you could potentially give out the web address for visitors to play on their own devices at the exhibition.
+So as long as it's built into the original plan, it shouldn't increase the production costs above and beyond just use the game on your exhibition stand.
+This also means you could potentially give out the web address for visitors to play on their own devices, away from your stand at the exhibition.

 Installable Mobile App or PC Game

 The other option is to go down the installable software route.
-This can give you a more polished game, but development can be more complex because the end product is tied to specific target platforms (requiring a separate build for each).
-It’s also likely you’d be locked out of having a web based version for your website as well.
+This can give you a more polished end product, but development can be more complex because the end product is tied to specific target platforms (requiring a separate build for each).
+It's also likely you'd be locked out of having a web based version of your exhibition game for your website as well.

-If you want to use a tablet you’d be limited to Android only, because iOS won’t easily let you circumvent Apple’s app store to install an app on a device.
+If you want to use a tablet on your exhibition stand you'd be limited to Android only, because iOS won't easily let you circumvent Apple's app store to install an app on a device.